scylladb/sphinx-scylladb-theme/docs/source/index.rst

   :class: large-6
   :anchor: Learn more

-  Create a new documentation project with the Sphinx ScyllaDB Theme.
+  Create a new documentation project with the Sphinx theme.

 .. topic-box::
   :title: Configuration